Aanandha Kummi: Cast

+Production

+The film was launched on 24 April 1983 at AVM Studios.

 Soundtrack

 Soundtrack was composed by Ilaiyaraaja.
-Lyrics were written by Vairamuthu and Gangai Amaran.
-A section of "Oru Kili Uruguthu" was incorporated into the official trailer for The Lovebirds (2020).
+A section of the song "Oru Kili Uruguthu" was incorporated into the official trailer for The Lovebirds (2020).
 The song also features in Miracle, a segment of the anthology film Putham Pudhu Kaalai (2020).
 The same song was reused by Ilaiyaraaja as "Jilibili" for the Telugu film Sitaara (1984).
+A snippet of the song "Oh Vennilave" was reused by the rapper M.I.A. in her 2022 song "Energy Freq".

+Critical reception

+Jayamanmadhan of Kalki praised the cinematography and music but felt the situations were not perfect enough to befit these two and panned the acting of debut actors.